maelh/radio-frequency-prototype-boards/README.md

   ![Extended version back](/images/RF_ProtoBoard_Extended_Back.png?raw=true "Extended version back")

 The screw terminal on the extended version reduces the amount of loose wires going off the board.
 Now, all the power wires from the sub-boards can be routed to the centrally positioned pair of power pads, which have traces leading to the single central power screw terminal.
 The power pads on the backside of the board allow to add a decoupling/bulk capacitor.

-TODO: add 3d renderings of the boards, front and back side

 ## Related perfboard designs